Regulated Operations / Liquefied Natural Gas

 - Monitor and quantify emissions annually

-- Verify the emissions report through an accredited third party
+- Verify the emission report through an accredited third party

-- Complete and submit the emissions report annually, together with the compliance report
+- Complete and submit the emission report annually, together with the compliance report

 See Reporting GHG Emissions for more information.